rongkangw/tp/docs/DeveloperGuide.md

 **Preconditions**

-* The member and event must exist.
-The member must not have been already assigned to the event.
+* The member and event must exist
+* The member must not have been already assigned to the event

 **Guarantees**